RPI-WCL/Athena_LibDDDAS/v0.0/README.md

 # Athena_LibDDDAS

-### This repository contains an extension of the Athena proof library for reasoning about higher-level properties of Dynamic Data-Driven Applications Systems
+### This repository contains an extension of the Athena proof library for reasoning about higher-level properties of Dynamic Data-Driven Aerospace Systems

 #### Contents: